fredMilloh/fredMilloh/README.md

 > Student iOS mobile application developer
 >
-> Available in 2022 for internship, assignment, fixed-term contract, permanent contract
+> Available from May 2022 for an internship, an assignment, a fixed-term contract, a permanent contract
 >
 > I will be happy to answer any enquiries: fred.milloh@hotmail.com